-where would you like to study?
+- where would you like to study? - Glasgow?

-Glasgow?
 Edinburgh?
 Aberdeen?
 London?
-Do you want to stay at

-home or move away?
+Do you want to stay at home or move away?

-- Size of the university
+■ Size of the university

-would you prefer to study at a big

-or small university?
+- would you prefer to study at a big or small university?

-- Is it a city or parkland campus university?
+Is it a city or parkland campus university?

-some universities, like Strathclyde, are right in the heart of the city, others are located outside of the city centre, usually in nice green spaces which is right for you?
+- some universities, like Strathclyde, are right in the heart of the city, others are located outside of the city centre, usually in nice green spaces what are the sports facilities like?
+What about the Students' Union?
+Is the accommodation on campus or further away from the university?

+- which is right for you?